 The appointment, orientation and management of staff is based on current good practice.
-A systematic approach to identify and deliver ongoing training supports safe service delivery and includes regular individual performance reviews.
-Staffing levels and skill mix meet the changing needs of residents.
+A systematic approach to identify and deliver ongoing training supports safe service delivery and includes regular individual performance review.

 Continuum of service delivery

 Includes 13 standards that support an outcome where consumers participate in and receive timely assessment, followed by services that are planned, coordinated, and delivered in a timely and appropriate manner, consistent with current legislation.